kalavattam/2023_Greenlaw-et-al/results/2022-1201/work_generate-data_unprocessed_alignment-calls_compare-update.md

 #  19 lines

 #  Updated call (results/2022-1201/): Addition of --outSAMunmapped to match
-#+ rna-star call below; previously, it was not specified and thus set to
+#+ rna-star call below; previously, it was not specified and was thus set to
 #+ default value of 'None'
 STAR \
     --runMode alignReads \